opendevstack/opendevstack.github.io/doc/getting-started.md

 Add the first 3 repositories to the *maven-public* group.
 You can access the settings for the maven public group by clicking on the group in the repositories list.

+TODO: Add all other repos needed - e.g. for nodejs /scala END_TODO

 ##### Configure user and roles
 First disable the anonymous access in the **Security > Anonymous** section.